Fort Lauderdale Identity Theft

-Broward County Fraud defense lawyer specializing in federal criminal cases
+David Joffe: Fraud defense lawyer for federal criminal cases

 Identity theft is a crime that has existed for as long as people have been using aliases.
 With the growth of online sales platforms and as personal records have become digitized, new methods of obtaining information for the purpose of committing identity fraud are emerging all the time.
 As with many federal crimes, identity theft could carry severe prison sentences in Broward County, Florida.
-Therefore, if you feel you might be under investigation – or have been arrested – immediately consult with a Fort Lauderdale identity theft attorney.
+Therefore, if you feel you might be under investigation – or have been arrested – immediately consult with a Fort Lauderdale identity theft defense lawyer like Joffe Law, P.A.

 Differences between ‘theft’ and ‘fraud’